Replimune Group Inc. (REPL) Shares Decline Despite Market Challenges

-Replimune Group Inc. (NASDAQ: REPL) has seen a decline in its stock price by -2.28 in relation to its previous close of 23.65.
-However, the company has experienced a -1.74% decline in its stock price over the last five trading sessions.
+The stock of Replimune Group Inc. (NASDAQ: REPL) has decreased by -3.45 when compared to last closing price of 23.22.Despite this, the company has seen a loss of -4.11% in its stock price over the last five trading days.

 Is It Worth Investing in Replimune Group Inc. (NASDAQ: REPL) Right Now?